OisikaJana/AIRBNB/README.md

 # Steps to Run the Application

 1. Install Node.js Dependencies:
  Navigate to the project directory in your terminal or command prompt.

 *Run the following command to install all necessary packages listed in your code :
-"npm install express mongoose method-override ejs-mate express-session connect-flash passport passport-local" *You might also need to install ejs, passport-local-mongoose, or any other package that isn't explicitly mentioned but required
+"npm install express mongoose method-override ejs-mate express-session connect-flash passport passport-local"

+*You might also need to install ejs, passport-local-mongoose, or any other package that isn't explicitly mentioned but required
  by your project:
  "npm install ejs passport-local-mongoose"

+2. Start MongoDB:
+Ensure that MongoDB is running on your local machine.
+If you have MongoDB installed, you can start it by running: